BryanGross21/BalloonWorld/Content/Assets.md

 Content/BWHit.ogg - Used in Five Nights at Freddy's: Security Breach by Steel Wool Studios, sound effect belongs to them and I am not affiliated

+Collisions and its classes are used from the Collisions exercise as well as StateManagement from the game architecture exercise

 Not really an asset but the game is a fan game of Five Nights at Freddy's and as such includes characters and iconography from the series or inspired iconography, I claim to not own any of these characters or sets.
 I am in no way affiliated with Scott Cawthon or his partners and all credit goes out to him and his partners for making these amazing games